 This important and necessary Bill would provide much-needed changes to continue the meaningful reform of our juvenile justice system so that each child's needs are addressed expeditiously and effectively so that each child has the chance to become a productive member of society.

-Based on the forgoing, the NYSBA's Committee on Children and the Law STRONGLY SUPPORTS this legislation.
+Based on the forgoing, the NYSBA's Committee on Children and the Law STRONGLY SUPPORTS THIS LEGISLATION AND URGES ITS APPROVAL by the Governor.